-A common misconception is that TMD and TMJ is the same thing.
+A common misconception is that TMD and TMJ are the same thing.
 TMJ stands for temporomandibular joint, which is the joint that connects your lower jaw to your skull in front of your ear.
 In between your skull and your lower jaw and in front of your ear is a piece of cartilage, a disc, which helps the joint move smoothly.
 Muscles attached to and surrounding the joint control the position of your lower jaw.
 It is very common that disorders of the TMJ (temporomandibular joint) are incorrectly called TMJ, instead they should be called TMD (Temporomandibular disorder).

-TMD (Temporomandibular disorder) happens as a result of problems with your jaw, your jaw joint and the muscles that control chewing and moving.
+TMD (Temporomandibular disorder) happens as a result of problems with your jaw, your jaw joint, and the muscles that control chewing and moving.
 Sometimes it can also be due to a combination of these factors.
-The causes of TMD are not always clear, but mainly symptoms arise from problems with the muscles of the jaw or with the parts of the joint itself.
+The causes of TMD are not always clear, but mainly symptoms arise from problems with the muscles of the jaw, or with the parts of the joint itself.

 If you have TMD you can experience a wide variety of pain and discomfort not only in your jaw joint but also in all your muscles of your face, jaw and the rest of your head and neck.
 Sometimes the pain is temporary, other times it lasts for years.

 TMD disorders can be extremely difficult to diagnose due to the complexity of your muscles and jaw joint.
 The pain often masks itself as a toothache, sinus infection, ear infection or various types of headaches.